 Life is so different now, enriched by this adorable guardian who gives so much unconditional love and joy, yet cares and protects in her own unique special German Shepherd way.

 GSRS have been wonderful and have kept in touch to make sure the dog has settled in well.

 To add to that we have also been invited to go along to the regular ‘Social Walks’ and GSRS events which has allowed us the opportunity to meet and chat to many other the rescue adoptees.
 It’s one big happy caring family!
 We can’t recommend GSRS highly enough.

-Initially, if you live in the South of England, please complete the Adoption Application Form.
+Initially, if you live in the South of England and meet our adoption criteria, complete the Adoption Application Form.

 To offer support and a full back up service German Shepherd Rescue South needs to be within a sensible and cost effective travelling distance of our adopted or fostered dogs.

 Sadly we cannot do this if you live a long distance away from our base in Hampshire.

 (We are not affiliated to any other rescue, however there are other national German Shepherd Dog Rescue Centres who deal with rehoming dogs throughout the UK.)

 Once we have received your Adoption Application a volunteer will contact you to discuss details contained within it and arrange a Homecheck.